rns/kollos-luif-doc/manual.md

 <a id="grammars"></a>
 ## Grammars

 BNF statements are grouped into one or more grammars.
+There are two kinds of LUIF grammars: structural and lexical.

+A grammar is lexical if one or more of its rules have the special `lexeme` action.
+[todo: specify `lexeme` action]

 The grammar is indicated by the produce-operator of the BNF.
 Its general form is `:grammar:=`, where `grammar` is the name of a grammar.  `grammar` must not contain colons.
-Initially, the post-processing will not support anything but `l0` and `g1` used in the default way, like this:
+Initially, the [post-processing](#post_processing) will not support anything but `l0` and `g1` used in the default way, like this:

 ```lua
 -- structural grammar